mstksg/inCode/copy/entries/machines-3.md

 In fact, for `f ~ Maybe`, this definition is identical to the one for the `Category` instance we wrote above for `AutoOn`.

-And, if the `FunctorA` is a real functor, and if the `Monad` is a real monad, then we have for free the associativity of this super-fish operator:
+And, if the `FunctorA` is a real functor and the `Monad` is a real monad, then we have for free the associativity of this super-fish operator:

 ~~~haskell
 (h <~=< g) <~=< f == h <~=< (g <~=< f)